-It is 1183, and Court intrigues develop around which of Henry II’s four sons will succeed him.
+Relations with his three remaining sons, Richard the Lionheart, John and Geoffrey, were on a knife-edge, hence intrigues develop around which of Henry II’s sons will succeed him.

-Henry favours his youngest son (Nigel Terry), while his wife, Eleanor of Aquitaine (Katharine Hepburn), has other plans for the oldest, Richard the Lionheart (Anthony Hopkins).
+Henry favours his youngest and drippiest son, John (Nigel Terry), while Eleanor of Aquitaine (Katharine Hepburn) has other plans for the oldest, Richard the Lionheart (Anthony Hopkins).

 The action in The Lion In Winter is less violent than verbal, a matter more of royal skullduggery than set-piece sword fights.